DanTheMan827-BeatSaber/bsq-no-warning/README.md

 # NoWarning
 Skips the health and safety warning.

+I made this before I knew about [Transitions](https://github.com/Metalit/Transitions), so just use that.

 Use `qpm-rust s build` to build
 Same goes for `qpm-rust s copy` and `qpm-rust s qmod`